 Executive Director - Planning & Development

-Michael has national responsibility for promoting good planning policy and ensuring HIA continues to have a strong influence on the direction of Government planning policy.
-In his role Michael also provides policy support and strategic advice to HIA’s Regional Executives and planning teams and coordinates HIA’s national planning committee and provides support to the HIA Board and associated committees.
+Mike has national responsibility for promoting good planning policy and ensuring HIA continues to have a strong influence on the direction of Government planning policy.
+In his role Mike also provides policy support and strategic advice to HIA’s Regional Executives and planning teams and coordinates HIA’s national planning committee and provides support to the HIA Board and associated committees.

 Executive Director – Skills and Workforce Development

 Harley Dale has over 25 years’ experience as an economist.
 Harley is one of only a select group of economists in Australia to have worked across four out of the five core economics areas – academia, consultancy, financial markets and industry.
 He has held a wide variety of roles, primarily in Australia but also in New Zealand, Hong Kong and the United Kingdom.

 He joined the Housing Industry Association as the organisation’s Senior Economist in September 2003 and took on the role of Chief Economist in November 2007.
 Harley led the launch in 2014 of HIA Economics’ consultancy arm – Australian Construction Insights.

 HIA Economics is part of the organisation’s National Policy Team.
 Consequently Harley’s involvement in policy development and advocacy has for many years extended to areas such as immigration, the industry’s labour force and skills capability and capacity.

 In mid-2018 Harley moved to the role of HIA Executive Director – Skills and Workforce Development.
 He sits on the Board of Directors of SkillsOz, which supports Australia’s construction industry by developing education and training resources, together with workforce development solutions.
 He is a member of the Australian Institute of Company Directors.